d2l-ai/d2l-en/chapter_computer-vision/rcnn.md

 ![Fast R-CNN model. ](../img/fast-rcnn.svg) :label:`fig_fast_r-cnn`

 :numref:`fig_fast_r-cnn` shows a Fast R-CNN model.
-It's primary computation steps are described below:
+It is primary computation steps are described below:

 1. Compared to an R-CNN model, a Fast R-CNN model uses the entire image as the